zaxtax/bustle/README.md

 - [ ] implement Probe
   - [x] implement basic skeleton for cost
-  - [ ] calculate new cost based on partial solutions
+  - [x] calculate new cost based on partial solutions
+    - [ ] debug why all costs are the same

 ### Literature review angles
 - [ ] find the framing that is most accurate and also gives us idea for further improvements